 Spanish Subtest V: Geographic and Historical Contexts; Sociopolitical and Sociocultural Contexts

-Subject matter test structure, descriptions, requirements and sample questions can be found at: CSET Spanish Test Guide
+Subject matter test structure, descriptions, requirements and sample questions for Spanish can be found at: CSET Spanish Preparation Materials

 Bilingual Authorization in Other Languages

-For a Bilingual Authorization in other languages such as Mandarin, Japanese, Korean, Vietnamese, French, etc., please see: http://www.cset.nesinc.com/CS_testguide_opener.asp
+For a Bilingual Authorization in other languages such as Mandarin, Japanese, Korean, Vietnamese, French, etc., please click the specific language under the California Subject Examinations for Teachers (CSET) test listed under the tests page on the California Commission on Teacher Credentialing website.

-Scroll down to the section, Specific Information About Each Examination of the CSET, and select the language(s) you are interested in obtaining a Bilingual Authorization.
 Similar to the authorization in Spanish, the other languages also have three subtests that will need to be passed.
-For example, anyone interested in obtaining a Bilingual Authorization in Mandarin will need to take the following subtests listed under the CSET: LOTE Mandarin section of the CSET bulletin.
+For example, anyone interested in obtaining a Bilingual Authorization in Mandarin will need to take the following subtests listed under the CSET Mandarin section.
 These three subtests include:

 Mandarin Subtest III: Language and Communication: Listening Comprehension; Language and Communication: Reading Comprehension; Language and Communication: Written Expression; Language and Communication: Oral Expression